Aya74/Creative-Website/README.md

 10- Right-click with the mouse.<br>
 11- Select open with live server.<br>

-# ✧ Tech stack and the purpose of it
+# ✧ Tech stack and the purpose of it:
 * Html ➡ To make the structure of the website.<br>
 * Css ➡ To add colors, position ..etc to the elements.<br>
 * media query ➡ To make the page responsive.<br>

-# ✧ Made by
+# ✧ Made by:
 - [Aya Mazen Alarayshi](https://github.com/Aya74)